-The gray wolf has been delisted from the federal endangered species list, but remains State Threatened and Endangered in Colorado.
+Wolves are both Federally and State protected as an Endangered Species.
 The Mexican wolf (listed separately as a subspecies) of the southwestern United States remains classified as federally endangered in Colorado, and is managed by the U.S. Fish & Wildlife Service.
 The gray wolf ranges across Eurasia and in North America from the Arctic to Mexico and from coast to coast.

 Learn more about wolves.